jirivorel/Hands-on_2023-11_IBP/README.md

 Finally, we can try to rename the file `test_file.txt` to `test_file_renamed.txt` and move it into the  directory `test_directory`.

 > [!NOTE]
-> Remember that the `mv` command can be used for renaming and also for moving files and folders.
+> Remember, the `mv` command can rename and move files and folders.

 ```shell
 mv test_file.txt test_file_renamed.txt